 Overcome procrastination by identifying your excuses and building an intention plan

-You've heard of pick up lines, right?
+You've heard of pick-up lines.
 You know, those cheesy one-liners someone might use to get a date?
-Well did you know that there are also procrastination pick-up lines.
+Well, did you know that there are also procrastination pick-up lines?

-They are like your warning signs that you are about to enter the procrastination zone.
+They are warning signs that you are about to enter the procrastination zone.

-It is completely normal to say these things…who wants to do something they don’t like doing.
-The problem is that for procrastinators they fall for some of their own pick-up lines and so put things off.
+It is normal to say these things…who wants to do something they don't like.
+The problem is that procrastinators fall for some of their pick-up lines and put things off.

 Peter Gollwitzer, an expert on intention plans, says that you double the chances that you will follow through with almost any activity when you make an intention plan.
-In fact, this has been scientifically confirmed from tasks like writing a report over break to getting medical screenings for life threatening illnesses.
+This has been scientifically confirmed from tasks like writing a report over break to getting medical screenings for life-threatening illnesses.

-So in order to overcome procrastination and not fall for our own pick up lines we need to debunk all the old familiar excuses.
+So to overcome procrastination and not fall for our pick-up lines, we need to debunk all the old familiar excuses.

-This involves indentifying your well-worn excuses and then pre-deciding what you will do if you hear yourself saying this excuse to yourself.
-This immediate next action that you will pre-decide to do so that you do not procrastinate – that’s your new domino behaviour.
+This involves identifying your well-worn excuses and then pre-deciding what you will do if you hear yourself saying this excuse to yourself.
+This immediate 'next action' that you will pre-decide to do so that you do not procrastinate – that's your new domino behaviour.

 Shane Owens and his colleagues at Hofstra University demonstrated that those who perform implementation commitments were nearly eight times more likely to follow through on a commitment than those who did not create them.
 That could be you!

-Excuses can be lame….excuses can be pathetic…excuses can be clever….AND….the really creepy thing is they all have an element of truth in them.
+Excuses can be lame, excuses can be pathetic, and excuses can be clever.
+The creepy thing is that these excuses all have an element of truth.
 That is why they are so compelling.

-Now the implementation intention is about creating a new response to these triggers (these are your procrastination excuses).
+The implementation intention is to create a new response to these triggers.
+So your triggers are your procrastination excuses.

 Here are some ideas: